 - If possible, the dated signatures of two witnesses with statements that they saw you complete this document willingly

-In order for the living will to be useful, you will have to be very specific about the kinds of care you would want or refuse in a wide range of difficult medical situations.
-Many people find it hard to decide, in advance, which treatments they would want to have, or to forgo, especially in complicated circumstances.
-This is why a health care proxy is preferred.
+Be specific in your living will.
+In order for the living will to be useful, you must be very specific about what you want in a wide range of difficult medical situations.
+Many people find it hard to decide which treatments they would want to have, or not have, especially in complicated circumstances.

 - Mouth-to-mouth resuscitation